Actively Recruiting

 - Are pregnant, breastfeeding, or planning to conceive or father children during the study

-- Have active symptomatic central nervous system metastases or lack prior brain imaging within 28 days before treatment
+- Have active symptomatic central nervous system metastases or lack recent brain imaging to exclude them

-- Had prior chemotherapy, adjuvant therapy, or radiotherapy for lung cancer other than standard concurrent chemoradiation or up to 2 cycles consolidation therapy
+- Had prior chemotherapy, adjuvant therapy, or radiotherapy for lung cancer other than standard concurrent chemoradiation or up to 2 cycles of consolidation therapy

 - Have active second cancers